Jaz-spec/AI-API-workshop/README.md

 ```
 - `cd` to 'AI-API-workshop'
 - write `code .` to open the folder in VS Code
+---

 ### 3. Create a .env file
 In the root of your project create a new file and call it `.env`
 (root just means that it's not in any other folders)

-I will send you the API for OpenAI to paste into this file
+I will send you the API key for OpenAI to paste into this file